-On July 1, 2012 the Office for the Study of Aging received a Centers for Medicare and Medicaid Innovation Challenge Grant.
-In partnership with select Personal Care Provider Agencies across South Carolina, a unique care coordination model is being developed targeting dual eligible, frail elderly individuals who desire to remain in their homes.
-The program will address three main issues: 1) Better Health Care by utilizing person-centeredness and health care coaching, 2) Better Health through chronic disease management and medication adherence education and a team approach 3) Lower Cost by improving care coordination of health services and beginning to address desires at the end of life.
-The project will train personal care aides to serve as "home care specialists," working on teams with on-call nurses and "Home Care Consultants" to provide chronic disease management and health care coaching.
+On July 1, 2012 the Office for the Study of Aging received a Centers for Medicare and Medicaid Services Innovation Challenge Award.
+In partnership with select Personal Care Provider Agencies across South Carolina, a unique care coordination model is being implemented targeting dual eligible, frail elderly individuals who desire to remain in their homes.
+The program will address three main issues: 1) Better Care by utilizing personcenteredness and health care coaching, 2) Better Health through chronic disease management and medication adherence education and a team approach 3) Lower Cost through these improvements.
+The project will train personal care aides to serve as "Home Care Specialists," working on teams with "Home Care Consultants" to provide chronic disease management and health care coaching.
 The "Home Care Consultant" will provide education, support and care coordination to the individual and his/her family on a long-term basis.
-This approach will reduce avoidable hospitalizations and emergency room visits and delay referral to nursing homes.
+This approach hopes to reduce avoidable hospitalizations and emergency room visits and delay referral to nursing homes.
+Currently there are eight sites across the state that have implemented HOME CARE + with 167 beneficiaries enrolled and being served.